Tyco International

-Tyco International plc was a security systems company incorporated in the Republic of Ireland, with operational headquarters in Princeton, New Jersey, United States (Tyco International (US) Inc.).
+Tyco International was a security systems company incorporated in Ireland, with operational headquarters in Princeton, New Jersey, United States (Tyco International (US) Inc.).
 Tyco International was composed of two major business segments: security solutions and fire protection.

 On January 25, 2016, Johnson Controls announced it would merge with Tyco, and all businesses of Tyco and Johnson Controls would be combined under Tyco International plc, to be renamed as Johnson Controls International plc.
 The merger was completed on September 9, 2016.

 Timeline

 1960s

 Founded by Arthur J. Rosenberg in 1960, Tyco, Inc. was formed as an investment and holding company with two segments: Tyco Semiconductors and The Materials Research Laboratory.
 In the first two years of operation, the company focused primarily on governmental research and military experiments in the private sector.

 In 1962, the business was incorporated in Massachusetts and refocused on high-tech materials science and energy conservation products.
 Two years later in 1964, the company went public and began to fill gaps in its development and distribution network by acquiring Mule Battery Products, the first of Tyco's 16 acquisitions in the next four years.